Drinks & Cocktails

 • Juice of 1-2 fresh limes

-• Dry sparkling wine, to top
+• Dry sparkling wine or sparkling water, to top

 Directions